PhanaiPundisondQualyfi/QualyfiAssessment/README.md

 ## 4. Data Visualisation

+Connected Databricks to Microsoft Power BI using the provided function, Partner Connect.
+Before, opening the Power BI file, loaded the gold tables into the hivestore to access via Power BI.

 ## 5. GitHub Repository

 Created a GitHub Repo to document and track changes for all files.